harentius/blog/README.md

 ## Overview

 `harentius/blog` is a minimalistic blogging engine.
-It is expected to use markdown files for the content and transform them into blogs.
+It is designed to use Markdown files for content and transform them into blogs.
-Directory structure represents categories tree.
+The directory structure represents a categories tree.

 It consists of the following parts:

-### Symfony application (`src/BlogBundle`)
+**Symfony application (`src/BlogBundle`)**

 It is used to store and display blogs.
 Provides a REST API to manage blogs and a UI to display them.
 It is also available as a standalone Symfony bundle [harentius/blog-bundle](https://github.com/harentius/blog-bundle), which is a subsplit of this engine.

-### Markdown renderer and publisher (`src/publisher`)
+**Markdown renderer and publisher (`src/publisher`)**

-Renders markdown and stores it in a blogging application.
+Renders markdown and publish it in a blogging application.

 ## Installation
 *Requirements: docker, make, nodejs (for publisher)*